ietf-wg-acme/acme/draft-ietf-acme-acme.md

 For this reason, it is RECOMMENDED that account key pairs be used for no other purpose besides ACME authentication.
-For example, the public key of an account key pair SHOULD NOT be included in a certificate.
+For example, the public key of an account key pair MUST NOT be included in a certificate.
 ACME clients MUST NOT reuse the same account key for multiple accounts, and MUST NOT allow account key roll-over to a previously-used account key.
-ACME servers SHOULD reject a new-account request using an account key already associated with an account on the server.
+ACME servers MUST NOT create a new account using an account key already associated with an account on the server.

 ACME clients and servers
-SHOULD verify that a CSR submitted in a finalize request does not contain a public key for any known account key pair.
+MUST verify that a CSR submitted in a finalize request does not contain a public key for any known account key pair.
 In particular, when a server receives a finalize request, it MUST verify that the public key in a CSR is not the same as the public key of the account key pair used to authenticate that